Last Updated on

 These types of compound lifts will contribute to 80% of your overall gains so making sure you have quality equipment to perform them correctly is essential.

 We break down the tools required to complete your compound lifts like benching, squatting and deadlifting but also can be used for variations of these lifts including incline/decline benching, overhead pressing, and barbell rowing.
+Because so many core lifts are included we consider the below reviewed equipment to be “home gym essentials” for any serious bodybuilder or powerlifter.

 *Note this is a list of “must have” pieces of equipment.
 There are tons of fun pieces of equipment you can add on top of this list later on, but we recommend you focus on covering these basics first!